-- Mental health issues from capture, confinement and boredom, which can result in the dolphins becoming ill or showing destructive behaviours, like hitting their heads on concrete. - The life span of dolphins in captivity is much, shorter.
+- ➤ Mental health issues from capture, confinement and boredom, which can result in the dolphins becoming ill or showing destructive behaviours, like hitting their heads on the concrete walls and floor of the pool they live in. - > The life span of dolphins in captivity is much, shorter.
 They don't live to normal life expectancy.